christianacca/web-api-starter/docs/architecture-and-project-structure.md

 * Azure AD authentication for Azure SQL database
 * Entity Framework Core 6 (providing examples of a typical setup and configuration)
 * Automation scripts for implementing Infrastructure as Code (IaC)
-* Convenient dev scripts for deploying the app to Azure from your dev machine (in-lieu of a CI pipeline)
+* Convenient dev scripts for deploying the app to Azure from your dev machine

 ## Project structure

+* Azure.ManagedIdentity: utility library for acquiring managed identity access tokens
 * Template.Api: API endpoints
 * Template.Functions:
   * API endpoints that are more convenient to write as functions (for example to use input/output bindings to other azure services)